Testing: Introduction and objectives

 The test is divided into 2 phases:

-This may indicate an authentication form in which the application requests a username and a password.
+This may indicate an authentication form where the application requests a username and a password.

 The following parameters represent two access points (gates) to the application:

-- Active mode: in this phase, the tester begins to test using the methodology described in the follow paragraphs.
+In this phase the tester begins to test using the methodology described in the follow sections.

-We have split the set of active tests in 12 sub-categories for a total of 91 controls:
+The set of active tests have been split into 11 sub-categories for a total of 91 controls:

 - Information Gathering